ryancarnegie/ryancarnegie/README.md

 🔭 I’m currently working on my personal portfolio website!

-🔭 I’m currently working on a flask application with sign-up, login, user item display, buy/refund orders, and signout capabilities.
+🔭 I’m currently working on a React and Typescript application with sign-up, login, user item display, buy/refund orders, and signout capabilities.

 🔭 I'm currently redeveloping my portfolio site in JavaScript and TypeScript.

-🔭 I'm now working on obtaining a deeper understanding of Maps such as HashMaps
+🔭 I'm now working on obtaining a deeper understanding of algorithms and data structures by solving Leetcode questions!

-🌱 I’m learning a lot! 👯 I’m looking to collaborate on projects! 💬 Ask me about my project!
+🌱 I’m learning a lot! 👯 I’m looking to collaborate on projects! 💬 Ask me about my projects!

 📫 How to reach me: LinkedIn!